 - In the worst situation, when an enemy has attacked your district, maybe even with gas or bacteriological weapon, your grab bag will be essential to you.

 Summing up, you may yourself continue the list of highly expected situations when having that survival kit, ready to take and go, can mean the difference between death or survival.

 What do you need your bug-out bag for?

 It is one of the first questions worth answering before you will make a choice of what to buy and what gear to put inside.
 Honestly, it is impossible to select a bag (and to choose a gear) that completely suits any person in any situation.
 But, indeed, it must be light enough (that is why these bags are designed to be foot portable).
 Try not to make it too heavy!

-When you carefully consider what survival gear is vitally necessary for you (make a checklist with our help), it is time to think about your future bug out bag’s dimensions.
+When you carefully consider what bug-out gear is vitally necessary for you (make a checklist with our help), it is time to think about your future bug-out bag’s dimensions.

 How to Choose The Best Bug Out Bag Size?

 Generally speaking, the bug-out bag’s size is mainly determined by your size (height) and your plans to use it (to a minor degree).

 There is a great variety of backpacks you may use for your bug-out bag.
 The manufacturers produce bug-out bags for people of different heights and even ages (individually for men, women, and children).
 By analogy with clothing sizes, the bug-out bag backpack can be medium, large, small, or even extra small.
 By the way, the professional preppers recommend having bug bags even for children starting from the age of ten.
 (They also consider it possible to place a soft toy in it.
 Curiously, but certain people are anxious about being bored in a long-term escape).

 Where Do You Plan to Escape for S